The best brand monitoring tools for your business

 You can also use it to see if you’re missing something and what the levels of conversation are around this to get an idea of whether or not your customers want something.

-If you see that your customers negatively talk about one of your products, you can respond to that.
+If you see that your customers have negative sentiments about one of your products, you can respond to that.
 Answering in the right way can help with customer retention, especially if something is going wrong and you provide exceptional customer support.
 This way, you create loyal customers who love your brand.

 To find influencers and affiliates for your brand, you can monitor a few things to help you find potential new partnerships.